instana/terraform-provider-instana/docs/resources/custom_event_specification.md

 ## ⚠️ BREAKING CHANGES - Plugin Framework Migration (v6.0.0)

  **This resource has been migrated from Terraform SDK v2 to the Terraform Plugin Framework**.
-The schema has transitioned from **block structure to attribute format**.While the basic structure remains similar, there are important syntax changes for block struture.
+The schema has transitioned from **block structure to attribute format**.While the basic structure remains similar, there are important syntax changes for block structure.

 ## Migration Guide (v5 to v6)